tarekzaibet/cloud-aws-gcp/aws/big_data/notes.md

 - Messages are processed in order by the consumer
 - Messages are sent exactly once
 - 5-minute interval de-duplication using "Duplication ID"

+### Kinesis Data Streams vs SQS

+#### Kinesis Data Streams :

+- Data can be consumed many times
+- Data is deleted after the retention period
+- Ordering of records are preserved (at the shard level) - even during replays
+- Build multiple applications reading from the same stream independently (Pub/Sub)
+- "Streaming MapReduce" querying capability
+- Checkpointing needed to track progress of consumption
+- Shards (capacity) must be provided ahead of time

+#### SQS :

+- Queue, decouple applications
+- One application per Q
+- Records are deleted after consumption (ack/fail)
+- Messages are processed independently for standard Q
+- Ordering for FIFO queues
+- Capability to "delay" messages
+- Dynamic scaling of load (no-ops)